Het geheim van Matsuoka (1947)

 Marc Sleen did not limit himself to 'Nero', but created many more memorable comic characters.
 He created new (silent) comic strips like the gag strips 'Doris Dobbel' in De Middenstand (1950-67) and 'Octaaf Keunink' for Ons Zondagsblad (1952-65), but also 'Joke Poke' (1950-51), 'Stropke' (1950-52) and 'Fonske' (1951-60).
 Besides this, he also found time to make drawings for advertisements and the Belgian broadcasting company BRT.

-In 1997, when Nero turned 50, the Belgian Center of Comics dedicated an important exhibition to Sleen's most popular character, and he was finally awarded with a royal prize.
+In 1997, when Nero turned 50, the Belgian Center of Comics dedicated an important exhibition to Sleen's most popular character, and its author was knighted by the Belgian King Albert II.
+Note that both King Boudewijn and King Albert II of Belgium learned the Dutch language by reading 'Nero'.
 Two books about Nero were printed at the same time: '50 Jaar Nero' by Y. Kerremans and Pascal Lefèvre, and 'De Politieke Memoires van Nero' by L. Demedts and Sleen himself - both at publisher De Standaard.
 King Albert opened the official Marc Sleen Museum in the Zandstraat in Brussels, the same building were the offices of De Nieuwe Gids were located when the first 'Nero' was drawn.